SidneyFC17/fieloelr/doc/UC-ELR-0006-Create Answer Option.md

    3. The administrator presses the Save button
    4. The system verifies that the related question “Type” is “Statement”
    5. The system verifies that there is another answer option of the same related question that has its “IsCorrect” field set to “true”
-   6. The system does not create the answer option
+   6. The system does not update the answer option
    7. The system displays an error message
    8. End of flow

+##### 23. Edit question (step 9 of basic flow)
+   1. The administrator presses the Edit button
+   2. The administrator changes the question field
+   3. The administrator presses the Save button
+   4. The system does not update the answer option
+   5. The system displays an error message
+   6. End of flow